grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.check.color**

 The color of the checked icon in the Radio Button.
-Expects `string`.
+Expects `string | { dark: string, light: string }`.

 Defaults to